-LESA applicators are positioned 12 to 18 inches above ground level or high enough to allow space for wheel tracking (Fig. 7).
+LESA applicators are positioned 12 to 18 inches (30 to 45 centimeters) above ground level or high enough to allow space for wheel tracking (Fig. 7).
 Less crop foliage is wetted, especially when crops are planted in a circle, and less water is lost to evaporation.
-LESA applicators usually are spaced 60 to 80 inches apart, corresponding to two crop rows.
+LESA applicators usually are spaced 60 to 80 inches (1.5 to 2.0 meters) apart, corresponding to two crop rows.
 The usual arrangement is illustrated in Figure 5.
 Each applicator is attached to a flexible drop hose, which is connected to a gooseneck or furrow arm on the mainline.
 Weights made of metal or plastic are available for each type of applicator to help stabilize the applicator in winds and allow it to work itself through crops planted in straight rows.
-Nozzle pressure as low as 6 psi is best with a correctly chosen water applicator.
-Water application efficiency usually averages 90 to 95 percent.
+Nozzle pressure as low as 6 psi (0.4 bar) is best with a correctly chosen water applicator.
+Water-application efficiency usually averages 90 to 95 percent.
 LESA center pivots can be converted easily to LEPA with an applicator adapter pad (Fig. 8).